-- Install the bolt assembly into the receiver.
-See page 9, "To Install the Bolt Assembly." - 21.
-For firearms with detachable magazines, install the magazine fully into the magazine well. - 22.
-With the safety mechanism disengaged or in the "FIRE" position, close the action smartly (with force).
-Once fully forward, push down on the bolt handle, camming the bolt into the locked position. - The striker must Not release and the empty magazine should remain latched in position. - 24.
-Repeat steps 21 thru 23 multiple times.
+- 18. Engage the safety mechanism by moving the safety arm fully rearward to the "SAFE" or "S" position. - Install the bolt assembly into the receiver.
+See page 9, "To Install the Bolt Assembly." - Place the empty magazine into the magazine well until it is latched fully. - Disengage the safety by placing the safety mechanism in the "FIRE" or "F" position. - 22.
+Close the action smartly (with force) by moving the bolt assembly fully forward quickly.
+Once fully forward, push down on the bolt handle, caming the bolt into the locked position. - The striker (firing pin) must Not release and the empty magazine should remain latched in position. - 24.
+To check if striker (firing pin) released, (with the safety mechanism disengaged), pull the trigger fully rearward.
+The stricker (firing pin) should release. - Repeat steps 22 thru 25 multiple times.

 WARNING!
-If the striker pin does NOT remain cocked when the bolt is closed smartly, the firearm is NOT safe to use.
-Return the firearm to the factory or to a Marlin Authorized Repair Center.
+If the striker (firing pin) does NOT remain cocked when the bolt is closed smartly, the firearm is NOT safe to use.
+Return the firearm to the factory or to a Remington Authorized Repair Center.
+Discharging a firearm which does not function properly can cause property damage, personal injury and/or death.

-25. Engage the safety mechanism by moving the safety arm fully rearward to the "SAFE" position.
+26. Engage the safety mechanism by moving the safety arm fully rearward to the "SAFE" or "S" position.

 WARNING!
-Incorrectly assembling the firearm or with modified parts can result in damage to your firearm, personal injury or death to you or others.
-Marlin recommends all service and replacement of components be performed by a Marlin Authorized Repair Center.
-If a repair or component replacement was not completed by a Marlin Authorized Repair Center we recommend that you have your firearm checked by an Authorized Repair Center.
-See page 28, for a Marlin Authorized Repair Center nearest you.
+The firearm owner and user must accept full responsibility for the correct reassembly and functioning of the firearm after the disassembly or the replacement of parts.
+Incorrectly assembling the firearm or the use of modified or incorrect parts may lead to damage to your firearm, property damage, personal injury and/or death to you or others.

+Remington recommends all service and replacement of components be performed by a Remington Authorized Repair Center.
+If a repair or component replacement was not completed by a Remington Authorized Repair Center, we recommend that you have your firearm checked by an Authorized Repair Center.